 Regulators in the United States, in 2021/2022, also chose to favor the approach of monitored self-regulation embodied in the BPPG's initiative.
-The SEC stepped back from a controversial plan of expansive rule-making for the industry and cited the BPP OC's monitoring role and the industry-wide standards established through the BPPG.6 Furthermore, at the BPP OC's 2022 Open Stakeholder Forum in Rome, Valian Afshar, US SEC special counsel, Office of the Director, Division of Corporation Finance, delivered remarks on monitored self-regulation of the proxy advisory and research industry.
+The SEC stepped back from a controversial plan of expansive rule-making for the industry and cited the BPP OC's monitoring role and the industry-wide standards established through the BPPG.
+Furthermore, at the BPP OC's 2022 Open Stakeholder Forum in Rome, Valian Afshar, US SEC special counsel, Office of the Director, Division of Corporation Finance, delivered remarks on monitored self-regulation of the proxy advisory and research industry.
 "The BPP OC," Afshar said, "is uniquely positioned to enforce Signatory compliance with the Best Practice Principles."
-He added that the BPPG's monitored self-regulation process can work better than "market-based incentives to hold proxy advisors accountable."7
+He added that the BPPG's monitored self-regulation process can work better than "market-based incentives to hold proxy advisors accountable."

-There are therefore some clear signs of a regulatory international convergence on monitored self-regulation.
-India is currently the only major market with far-reaching rules in place covering industry practices.
+Echoing our 2023 report, the clear signs of a regulatory international convergence on monitored self-regulation are still present as India is currently the only major market with far-reaching rules in place covering industry practices.